 How Zonta helps

-- Improving the capacity of the protection and education sectors to promote health and prevent and address all types of violence in schools, especially gender-based violence, in a timely manner.
+- Cross-sectoral, gender-sensitive and culturally relevant strategies implemented and evaluated to promote health and prevent and address all types of violence in schools.

 Read a detailed project description to find out more about this exciting partnership between Zonta International and UNICEF USA.